Kim Ngân Pagoda Entrance Gate

 Kim Ngân Pagoda Courtyard

-The wooden pillars of the building are set on rock footings and are skillfully carved by ancient artists in the key Vietnamese-Buddhist themes of dragons, stylized flowers, and framed borders.
-The building is four stories high and roofed with slate tiles.
-These images enhance the beauty of the place and traditionally thought to increase the spiritual and sacred significance of the building.
+The wooden pillars of the building are set on rock footings while the building itself is four stories high and roofed with slate tiles.
+Skilfully carved by ancient artists in the key Vietnamese-Buddhist themes of dragons, stylized flowers, and framed borders, these images enhance the beauty of the place and traditionally are thought to increase the spiritual and sacred significance of the building.

 The main hall houses 5 rows of statues.
 In the first row, there are three statues representing the Past, Present, and Future worlds.
 The second row contains statues of the sacred images of Amitabha, Guan Yin Bodhisattva and the Đại Thế Chí Bodhisattva.